Esgar Guarín, MD (Dr. G)

 Dr. Guarín was awarded the prestigious Family Physician of the Year Award from the American Academy of Family Physicians in Iowa in 2017.
 He has been also nominated to the American Academy of Family Physicians’ Physician of the year National award for 2018.

-Dr. Guarín is currently dedicated to the practice of Maternal, Child and Reproductive Care.
-As a Board certified Family Medicine specialist, Dr. Guarin has a special interest in the promotion of vasectomies as the most effective method of permanent sterilization.
+As a Board certified Family Medicine specialist, dedicated to the practice of Reproductive Care, Dr. Guarin is committed to the promotion of vasectomies as the most effective method of permanent sterilization.

 Here is Dr. Guarín’s LinkedIn profile